fluree/docs.flur.ee/src/content/0.13.0/library/nodejs/nodejs-overview.md

 ## Overview

-The javascript library, as an extension of our linear-scaling query peer service, makes data readily accessible.
-We get trusted data to the access point quickly, It runs in the browser, using a web socket to connect to a ledger server/group.
+Using the NodeJS library, a NodeJS service can be configured as a fully-functioning query peer.
+After establishing an initial connection, a web socket is used to communicate to a ledger server/group.

 The main commands are below.

-For the downloadable version, unless you changed the default `fdb-api-port`, the full URL is `http://localhost:8080/`
+> For the downloadable version, unless you changed the default `fdb-api-port`, the full URL is `http://localhost:8080/`

 Action | Command | Explanation
 -- | -- | --